spersico/prisma-migration-migrator/README.md

     1. Create a pre-configured `knexfile.mjs` in the root of your project (if it doesn't exist) (it assumes PostgreSQL, update it accordingly if you use another DB).
     2. Add the necessary models to the prisma schema to ignore the knex migration history tables.
     3. Create a script that lets you sync the migrations applied by prisma with knex.
 The script is created in the base folder, and script to call it is added to the package.json (`migration:sync`). **The script is needed so that knex only runs the migrations that were not run by prisma before.**
     4. Add a `migration:generate` script to your `package.json` that will create knex migrations and then adds Prisma's SQL (setting the new flow of migration generation for you).
-(This is where you will use the devDependency `prisma-diff-to-knex-migration` to update the knex migrations with the Prisma SQL.)
+(This is where you will use `prisma-diff-to-knex-migration` to update the knex migrations with the Prisma SQL.
+It uses npx, so if you don't have it locally, it will download it for you)

     > You can optionally pass a second parameter to the script to specify the path to the prisma schema file.
 By default, it will look for a `schema.prisma` file in the root of your project.